sangkyuncho/cholab/content/research/index.md

                   <img src='{{< fileurl "figure3.jpg" >}}' alt="Multi-omics and data" class="w-100 h-100" style="object-fit: cover;">
                 </div>
                 <p class="mt-3 mb-0">
-                  We combine molecular tools with cutting-edge multi-omics (scRNA- & scATAC-seq, spatial, and proteomics) and AI/ML-based methods to enable new druggable target identification, conduct large-scale <em>in silico</em> drug screening, map protein interactomes, and perform transcription factor activity fingerprinting.
+                  We combine molecular tools with cutting-edge multi-omics (scRNA- & scATAC-seq, spatial, and proteomics) and AI/ML-based methods to enable new druggable target identification, conduct <em>in silico</em> drug screening, map protein interactomes, and perform transcription factor activity fingerprinting.
 We are particularly interested in applying such tools to better characterize the functional diversity and state plasticity of cardiac stomal populations across various disesase states—a critical challenge for the development of <strong>precision anti-fibrotic therapies</strong>.
                 </p>
               </div>
             </div>